This is an extract of XDS Toolkit documentation available in the developer’s wiki

 The Conformance Test tool is organized into three area: testing environment setup, initialization, and test operation which are discussed in the following sections.

-The Testing Environment Setup, shown above, starts with the selection of the actor type to be tested.
+The Testing Environment Setup, starts with the selection of the actor type to be tested.
 Once selected the available profile options that affect the testing of this actor will be displayed.
 The first tab in this collection is always the Required tests for the selected actor type.

 Before tests are run the Testing Environment must be initialized.
 Before this can be done we must indicate the system to be tested, the environment (Toolkit environment, not test environment) to be used and the test session where test results will be stored.
 These selections are made using the Test Context editor found in the upper right corner of the tool.
 This editor is documented separately here.